-Here is a the summary for the sales funnel strategy for startups:
+Here is a summary of the sales funnel strategy for startups:

 Identify the characteristics of your ideal customer.

-Research the needs, wants, and pain points of your target audience.
+You should research the wants, needs, and pain points of target audiences.

 2. Determine your marketing channels